My family LOVES ketchup.

 2 Tablespoons apple cider vinegar

 2 Tablespoons sweetener of choice, or to taste.
-(I used 1 T vegetable glycerine and 1/64 tsp stevia.
+(For low carb, use 1 T vegetable glycerine and 1/64 tsp stevia or just 1 scoop of stevia extract.
 See stevia usage info here.)

 3/4 teaspoons salt (I love this brand)

 3/4 teaspoons granulated garlic (if using powder, use 3/8 tsp)

 3/4 teaspoons granulated onion (if using powder, use 3/8 tsp)

 3/16 teaspoon allspice

 1/2 Tablespoon molasses (optional.
 I used blackstrap.
 For a low-glycemic option, use yacon syrup or a dash of stevia extract.)

 1/16 teaspoon cayenne pepper